Generalized virial theorem for contact Hamiltonian systems: Virial theorem for a contact Hamiltonian system

-The resulting equations of motion are the same as that obtained in subsection-(\ref{chd}) along with \(\dot{t} = 1\).
-Now, following the previous treatment, and with the identification \(G = qp\), one can reproduce after time-averaging, eqn (\ref{Virialtheoremcontact}) describing the generalized virial theorem. \\
+Let us notice that the contact Hamiltonian is now explicitly time-dependent.
+Therefore, we use the machinery discussed in Sec. (\ref{TDsec}) to describe the dynamics.
+Following the previous treatments, and with the identification $G = qp$, one can reproduce after time-averaging, Eq. (\ref{Virialtheoremcontact}) describing the generalized virial theorem.